 - UN Assistance to the Khmer Rouge Trials, Cambodia

-The Aurora Native Title Internship program places law and social sciences students and graduates at Native Title Representative Bodies (NTRB) and Indigenous corporations, government bodies, community groups and other policy organisations across Australia.
+The Aurora internship program places law and social sciences students and graduates at Native Title Representative Bodies (NTRBs) and Indigenous corporations, government bodies, community groups and other policy organisations across Australia.
 Interns assist in legal work, policy development, and Indigenous affairs more broadly.
-The internships allow participants an opportunity to explore careers in these areas, while also contributing to organisations in need of additional resources.
+Aurora internships allow participants an opportunity to explore careers in these areas, while also contributing to organisations in need of additional resources.

-The internships are usually of four to six weeks duration.
-They can be taken for subject credit.
+Placements are usually of four to six weeks duration.

 British Institute of International and Comparative Law Internship

-This internship is available twice yearly, over at least two months (full-time), however longer part time internships may be considered.
-Successful applicants may be eligible to obtain subject credit
+This internship is generally available twice yearly, over at least two months (full time), however longer part-time internships may be considered.
+Successful applicants may be eligible to obtain subject credit.

 How do I apply?